molgor/biospytial/Readme.md

 Bios`py`tial uses the Django framework to build complex object representation of biological occurrences.
-##
-# Biospytial
-## A Computer tool for modelling biodiversity patterns in space and time.
-## Juan Escamilla Mólgora
-## Last modified: 29/01/2017

-## Installation
-The suite is currently installed in a Docker container. (molgor/biospytial) It uses a ne4j and a postgis backend that can be found in the molgor reprositoryin the Docker Hub.

 ## Run postgis backend container
 ## Use the following command to run the Postgis backend.